 - Prof Bill Austin – oversaw the project, providing scientific input and helping to develop concepts, as part of his blue carbon research at the University of St Andrews for the C-Side Project.

-Krisztina Toth – infographic design, of both the visual elements and the presentation of scientific concepts
+- Krisztina Toth (Student) – infographic design, of both the visual elements and the presentation of scientific concepts.

-Researchers at the University of St Andrews C-Side project team works on producing the scientific evidence that blue carbon habitats are valuable tools against climate change, due to their potential for long-term carbon storage.
+Researchers at the University of St Andrews C-Side project team work on producing the scientific evidence that blue carbon habitats are valuable tools against climate change, due to their potential for long-term carbon storage.
 This infographic was featured in the Royal Society of Scotland’s 2021 Summer Science Exhibition, as a means of increasing public engagement with the topic of blue carbon.
-Increasing public awareness of the power of nature in the fight against climate change fits with Scottish government ambitions for COP26, and highlights the universities important role in this area.
+Increasing public awareness of the power of nature in the fight against climate change aligns with Scottish government ambitions for COP26, and highlights the University’s important role in this area.

-Image design created by Krisztina Toth, with scientific input about blue carbon provided by Marcelina Lekawska and Professor Bill Austin.
+Image design by: Krisztina Toth (with scientific input about blue carbon provided by Marcelina Lekawska and Prof Bill Austin)